n1299cb/Earprint/README.md

 - `generate_layout.py` – helper that creates a capture folder and README listing the expected sweep files.

+Each processing run also writes CSV data to the measurement's `plots` directory.
+These files contain frequency responses for visualization in the SwiftUI Charts view.

 ## Running the tests

 The Python tests live under `EarprintGUI/Scripts/tests`.
 After installing the